syedumerahmedcode/docker/README.md

 - - **Public repository**: DockerHub is a public repository which anayone can access.

 # Docker commands
 - **docker run [image_name]:[specific_version_number_if_needed]**: This will run the docker image which is available of the machine.
-In simple words, it starts new container with this command.
+In simple words, it pulls the image (if it does not exist on the local machine) and starts new container.
 By add _-d_ flag, we can start the container in detached mode.

+- docker run = _docker pull_ + _docker start_

 - **docker ps**: It shows a list of running conatiners.
-For example, after executing 'docker run -it --rm busybox' on the machine, it will be shown with a container id when _docker ps_ is executed.
+For example, after executing 'docker run -it --rm busybox' on the machine, it will be shown with a container id when _docker ps_ is executed. here, _-a_ flag, lists running as well as stopped containers.

 - **docker images**: It is used to get a list of all images on the machine.